-What Names Does God Have?
-What’s the Meaning of Them?
+What Are the Names of God and the Meaning of Them?

-There are many verses about God’s names in the.
+There are many verses in the Bible about God’s names.
 The names God takes all hold significance.
 Let’s see God’s names in the Old Testament:

-Jealous: Exodus 34:14 states, “For you shall worship no other god: for the LORD, whose name is Jealous, is a jealous God.”
+Jealous: Exodus 34:14 states, “For you shall worship no other god: for Jehovah, whose name is Jealous, is a jealous God.”

-God was also called my shepherd, and Jehovahnissi in the Bible….
-What recorded more in the Old Testament was that God used the name “Jehovah” to do the work of guiding man all through the Old Testament era.
+God used to be called Jehovah.
+He is our shepherd, and He is Jehovahnissi.
+What was recorded in the Old Testament was that God used the name Jehovah to do the work of guiding man through the Old Testament era.

 God’s names in the New Testament: